Stop No. 2

 Traveling the Turkish Riviera: Day Trip to Ölüdeniz from Fethiye

-Tip #1: Don’t Get Hit By Paragliders on Ölüdeniz Beach
+Ölüdeniz Beach Tip #1: Don’t Get Hit By A Paraglider

 As seen by the seemingly lack of paragliding rules, Turkey, especially along the Turquoise Coast, is incredibly chilled out and relaxed.
 You’ll even find a few topless sunbathers, definitely making you forget you’re in a relatively conservative country.
 But a day trip to Ölüdeniz Beach is still noneless, the perfect place to soak up the sun and surrounding natural beauty.